Don’t feel like reading the whole article?

 Which is better?
 Spectra S2 vs Medela Swing Maxi Double

 Medela Swing is a great option if you’re looking for something portable.
 But if you need a breast pump with highly customizable settings then Spectra S2 might be better.
 But which pump offers overall better performance?
 We believe the Spectra S2 takes the prize.
-Click here to learn more about the Spectra S2.
+Click here to learn more about the Spectra S2 at Amazon.

 Both Medela Swing and Spectra S2 are high-quality breast pumps.
 We have compared all the features and functions of these pumps for your convenience.
 It’ll allow you to determine which breast pump will suit you better according to your unique needs.